eastmanz/eastmanz.github.io/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+# The final product, a fully functional web application usihg real time data from the Federal Reserve

 ### Here I speak to the enhancements done (and it's a complete rewrite) to my web application.